BEDLAM520/rafldex_tools/README.md

 *   **Individual Data Export:** Allows downloading the participant data (wallet address and tickets bought) for *each individual raffle* as a CSV or JSON file.
 *   **Aggregated Data Export:** Provides "Download ALL" buttons (CSV/JSON) that combine data from *all* successfully fetched raffles.
 This export:
     *   Identifies unique wallet addresses across all raffles.
+*   **Support the Developer:** Includes a "Buy Me a Coffee" page with options to support the tool's development via various crypto and fiat methods.
+*   **Installable PWA:** Configured as a Progressive Web App (PWA), allowing users to install it on their devices for easier access and potential offline capabilities (depending on browser caching).
     *   Sums the total `ticketsBought` for each unique address.
     *   Purges duplicate address entries, providing a clean list with aggregated ticket counts.
 *   **Status Indicators:** Shows loading states and error messages for each raffle fetch attempt.